City Hall is open to the public from 8:30 am to 4:30 pm, Monday through Friday.

 Renewals do not require a new tag.
 If your original tag is lost, you may apply for a new one by mail or in person at the Clerk’s office.
 There is a $5.00 charge per replacement tag.
-Call (518) 279-7134 if you have any questions.

 What Happens if My Dog is Picked Up by Animal Control?

-Dogs are picked up by animal control for a variety of reasons, including, but not limited to: stray and/or unleashed dogs, abandonment, improper shelter and/or care, attacks and/or bites of other animals and/or humans.
-Each case is unique and the animal control officer will provide an explanation for the seizure on your paperwork.
+Dogs are picked up by Animal Control for a variety of reasons, including, but not limited to: stray and/or unleashed dogs, abandonment, improper shelter and/or care, attacks and/or bites of other animals and/or humans.
+Each case is unique and the Animal Control Officer will provide an explanation for the seizure on your paperwork.

 How Do I Get My Dog Back?